 Since 1972, the NEH has supported research on and the preservation of Native American cultures at the University of Oklahoma.
-It has provided funding for traveling exhibitions on the Plains Apache and Wichita tribes; the production of American Indian Literature, a 1972 anthology that remains in use; and the conservation of Native American ledger art.
-With NEH funding, the Sam Noble Museum at the University of Oklahoma’s latest project explores the possibility of establishing a Native American music archive at the University.
-In consultation with Oklahoma Native communities and cultural leaders, the project will develop a series of protocols for best practices in ethically facilitating the preservation and digitization of music recordings, many of which come from historically private, sacred repertoires whose circulation has been strictly controlled based on Indigenous conceptions of cultural property.
-Given music's connection with so many important facets of American Indian culture—including heritage language retention, religious practices, social cohesion, and education, this project is urgent.
-This is particularly so as elders pass on taking their knowledge with them, and as many existing recordings originally made in outmoded formats steadily deteriorate.

-View By Location

-Since 1972, the NEH has supported research on and the preservation of Native American cultures at the University of Oklahoma.
-It has provided funding for traveling exhibitions on the Plains Apache and Wichita tribes; the production of American Indian Literature, a 1972 anthology that remains in use; and the conservation of Native American ledger art.
+It has provided funding for traveling exhibitions on the Plains Apache and Wichita tribes; the production of American Indian Literature, a 1972 anthology that remained in use for decades; and the conservation of Native American ledger art.
 With NEH funding, the latest project at the Sam Noble Museum at the University of Oklahoma explores the possibility of establishing a Native American music archive at the university and at tribal centers.

 View By Location